Aarnya-Jain/osdhack-2025/README.md

-Here is your beautifully formatted and cleaned-up `README.md` with consistent indentation, proper markdown formatting, and command formatting:

----

 # The Coder's Dungeon 🏰

 Inspired by classic MUD (Multi-User Dungeon) games, **The Coder’s Dungeon** reimagines the exploration of codebases as a **single-player, offline text adventure**.